Gisant d'Agnès SorelGisant d'Agnès Sorel

 Agnès Sorel and the Château de Loches A place of love and power

+In the richly decorated rooms, you can imagine her sumptuous gowns and her dazzling blonde hair, which has become almost legendary.
 When you visit Loches, immerse yourself in the atmosphere of the royal court, where Agnès made her mark with her unique style and modernity.
-In the richly decorated rooms, you can imagine her sumptuous gowns and her dazzling blonde hair, which has become almost legendary.

-Agnès Sorel... alongside Joan of Arc, Pierre de Brézé...
+Alongside Joan of Arc, Pierre de Brézé...

-If the life of Jeanne d’Arc is inseparable from the destiny of Charles VII, Agnès Sorel was to be closely associated with the splendid period of his reign.
+While the life of Joan of Arc is inextricably linked with the destiny of Charles VII, Agnès Sorel was closely associated with the golden period of his reign.
 According to legend, she told him that her astrologer (whose opinion was highly respected at the time) had predicted that she would be at the side of a great king, which led him to think that she should perhaps be at the side of the King of England.
-Stung to the core, Charles VII agreed to confront his British rivals in order to liberate Normandy.
+Stung to the core, Charles VII agreed to confront his British rivals to liberate Normandy.

-and Jacques Cœur: an alliance in the service of the King
+And Jacques Cœur: an alliance in the service of the King

-Royal City of Loches
+The Royal City of Loches

 The tragic death of Agnès Sorel A mysterious ending

-How Agnès Sorel died
+How did Agnès Sorel die?

-The tomb of Agnès Sorel, sculpted with striking finesse, is a must-see when visiting Loches.
-Head to the Collégiale Saint Ours, where this recumbent represents her with unique grace, a symbol of her beauty and eternal influence on King Charles VII.
-The work is touchingly realistic: the delicate features of the portrait of Agnès Sorel can be seen, a direct tribute to her charm and personality.
+The tomb of Agnès Sorel, sculpted with striking finesse, is a must-see when visiting the town of Loches.
+Go to the Collégiale Saint Ours, where this recumbent statue depicts her with a unique grace, a symbol of her beauty.
+The work is touchingly realistic, with the delicate features of the portrait of Agnès Sorel, a direct tribute to her charm and personality.
+Take the time to admire this masterpiece, which brings to life the greatness of an extraordinary female figure who, alongside Charles VII, left her mark on the history of France.